MFCLIP: Multi-modal Fine-grained CLIP for Generalizable Diffusion Face Forgery Detection: Related Work

 \subsection{Face Forgery Detection}

-Existing efforts have achieved considerable progress in the field of FFD.
-Some methods focus on forgery artifacts in the spatial domain.
-Rossler et al.\cite{FF++} employed an Xception pre-trained on ImageNet, to capture local spatial forgery artifacts.
+Existing efforts have achieved considerable progress in the field of FFD \cite{DeepfakeSurvey2024Wang}.
+Some methods \cite{DTN,TransDFD} focus on forgery artifacts in the spatial domain.
+Rossler et al. \cite{FF++} employ an Xception pre-trained on ImageNet, to capture local spatial forgery artifacts.
 To explore comprehensive relations among image patches, a convolutional vision transformer (CViT) model \cite{CViT} is designed to combine CNN with vision transformer (ViT) \cite{ViT} for FFD, to mine global forgery traces in the spatial domain.
 Diffusion reconstruction error (DIRE) \cite{DIRE} utilizes the discrepancy between an input image and corresponding reconstruction for diffusion-generated image detection.
-In addition to employing spatial forgery patterns for FFD, there are also some frequency-aware approaches \cite{Freq,gff,SFDG}.
+In addition to employing spatial forgery patterns for FFD, there are also some frequency-aware approaches \cite{Freq,SFDG}.
+Hsu et al. \cite{InpaintingDiffusion} propose a diffusion-based image inpainting method that combines stochastic sampling with feature keypoint guidance, to improve small-area fingerprint recognition.
 SFDG \cite{SFDG} is proposed to mine the relation-aware representations in spatial and frequency domains using dynamic graph learning.
 FreqNet \cite{Freq} is devised to focus on high-frequency forgery traces across spatial and channel dimensions.
 To capture diverse forgery patterns across various modalities, TwoStream \cite{gff} is designed to integrate the high-frequency noise features with RGB content for generalized FFD.
-Recently, VLFFD \cite{VLFFD} is proposed to acquire more generalization and interpretability for FFD, where fine-grained text prompts and coarse-grained original data are collaboratively employed to guide the coarse-and-fine co-training network learning.
-DD-VQA \cite{DD-VQA} introduces a multi-modal transformer framework, which boosts the learning of face forgery representations using a text and image contrastive learning scheme, to facilitate the FFD.
-By contrast, since there are significant discrepancies between authentic and forgery facial noise images extracted by SRM from the richest patches, we solely extract the SRM noises from the single richest patch, and combine them with global spatial forgery patterns to learn more general embeddings for DFFD.
-Furthermore, we boost common forged representations across image and noise modalities via fine-grained vision-language contrastive learning.
+Recently, VLFFD \cite{VLFFD} is proposed to achieve generalization and interpretability for FFD, where fine-grained text prompts and coarse-grained original data are collaboratively employed to guide the coarse-and-fine co-training network learning.
+DD-VQA \cite{DD-VQA} introduces a multi-modal transformer, which boosts the learning of face forgery representations using a text and image contrastive learning scheme.
+By contrast, since there are significant discrepancies between authentic and forgery facial noise images extracted by SRM from the richest patches, we solely extract the SRM noises from the richest patch, and combine them with global spatial forgery patterns to learn more general embeddings.
+Furthermore, we boost common forged representations across image and noise modalities via fine-grained vision-language matching.